 Angels’ children’s home, Nepal

-Angel’s is a children’s home in Patan, Nepal and there are currently 21 children living here.
+Angel’s is a children’s home in Patan, Nepal and there are currently 15 young adults living here.
 Dr Rosa and Dr Ian Matheson were the founders of Friends of Angel’s in 2009.
-Working with many friends and supporters in the UK, they raise the money to pay for the food, house rent and education of the children.
-We fund £400 twice a year, which pays for school uniforms, winter clothes, schoolbooks, or other items the children need.
-During the pandemic, we also provided food aid.
+Working with many friends and supporters in the UK, they raise the money to pay for the food, house rent and education of the young people.
+We fund £400 twice a year, which pays for school uniforms, winter clothes and school books to enable the young people to achieve their full potential.

 We give an annual donation of £500 to HAMWWA (High Altitude Workers Welfare Association).
 This pays for the education of 5 children whose fathers have died either on expeditions or whilst trekking.